 Blood clots can further narrow the coronary arteries and worsen angina.
 If a clot becomes large enough, it can mostly or completely block a coronary artery and cause a heart attack.

-In the United States, coronary heart disease (CHD) is the #1 cause of death for both men and women.
-Each year, more than 400,000 Americans die from CHD.
+In the United States, coronary heart disease (CHD) is a leading cause of death for both men and women.
+Each year, about 375,000 Americans die from CHD.

 Certain traits, conditions, or habits may raise your risk for CHD.
 The more risk factors you have, the more likely you are to develop the disease.